 Newcomer Reception Centre Locations

-There are three Newcomer Reception Centres.
+There are two Newcomer Reception Centres.
 Please access the location that is most convenient for you by calling to make an appointment.

 West End Reception Centre

 Toronto, ON (south side of Bloor St. at Christie subway station)